Herman Franks

-Herman Louis Franks (January 4, 1914 – March 30, 2009) was a catcher, coach, manager, general manager and scout in Major League Baseball.
+Herman Louis Franks (January 4, 1914 – March 30, 2009) was an American catcher, coach, manager, general manager and scout in Major League Baseball.
 He was born in Price, Utah, to Italian-American immigrant parents and attended the University of Utah.

 Playing career

 A left-handed hitter who threw right-handed, Franks was listed at 5 ft 10 in tall and 187 lb.
-He broke into professional baseball with the Hollywood Stars of the Pacific Coast League in 1932, but he was soon acquired by the St. Louis Cardinals and joined their vast farm system.
+He broke into professional baseball with the Hollywood Stars of the Pacific Coast League in 1932.
+Three years later, he was acquired by the St. Louis Cardinals and joined their vast farm system.

 He made the Cardinals for just 17 games and 17 at-bats in 1939, before being drafted by the Brooklyn Dodgers, where he served as a second-string catcher in 1940–41 and began his long association with Leo Durocher, then Brooklyn's manager.
 As a Dodger, Franks caught Tex Carleton's no-hitter on April 30, 1940.

 Franks missed 3 1/2 seasons during World War II, when he served in the United States Navy in the Pacific Theater of Operations and attained the rank of lieutenant (junior grade).
 He resumed his playing career in 1946 with the Triple-A Montreal Royals, then became the playing manager of the Dodgers' St. Paul Saints affiliate in the Triple-A American Association in 1947.
 In August of that season, however, he resigned his post to return to the Major Leagues as a backup catcher with the Philadelphia Athletics, where he appeared in 48 games in 1947–48 and batted .221.